kxue43/zsh-dot-files/README.md

 **Now exit the current login shell and then restart/login again.**

-**Now Ubuntu Desktop, logout the current user and log back in again.**
+**On Ubuntu Desktop, logout the current user and log back in again.**

 ## Install `pyenv`